-As of December 31, 2018, our long-term debt was approximately \$12.6 million, comprised of long-term loans of \$8.1 million and current maturities of long-term loans of \$4.5 million.
-The long term loans primarily consist of a loan that was received in December 2010 in the amount of \$40 million from First International Bank of Israel, or FIBI, which bears interest of 4.77%.
-As of December 31, 2018, the principal outstanding balance of this loan was \$12 million.
+As of December 31, 2020, our long-term debt was approximately \$4.0 million, comprised only of current maturities of long-term loans of \$4.0 million.
+The long term loan consists of a loan that was received in December 2010 in the amount of \$40 million from First International Bank of Israel, or FIBI, which bears interest of 4.77%.

-In addition, in connection with the FITEL Regional Projects, we were required to post certain advance payment guarantees and performance guarantees with FITEL.
-These requirements were principally satisfied through surety bonds issued by Amtrust Europe Limited, or Amtrust, for the benefit of FITEL, through a Peruvian bank as well as through the issuance of bank guarantees by FIB1 and by The Hong Kong and Shanghai Banking Corporation, or HSBC (also through a Peruvian bank).
-Under the arrangements with FIBI, HSBC and Amtrust, we are required to observe certain conditions, including the requirement to maintain an amount of restricted cash.
-As of December 31, 2018, we were in compliance with these requirements.
-Under the provisions of our agreements with FIBI and HSBC, we undertook to satisfy certain financial and other covenants.
-As of December 31, 2018, we are in compliance with these covenants.
+In addition, in connection with the PRONATEL Regional Projects, we were required to post certain advance payment guarantees and performance guarantees with PRONATEL.
+These requirements were principally satisfied through surety bonds issued by Amtrust Europe Limited, or Amtrust, for the benefit of PRONATEL, through a Peruvian bank as well as through the issuance of bank guarantees by FIBI and by The Hong Kong and Shanghai Banking Corporation, or HSBC (also through a Peruvian bank).
+The surety bonds issued by Amtrust expired in December 2019 after completion of the relevant milestone in the PRONATEL Regional Projects.
+Under the arrangements with FIBI and HSBC, we are required to observe certain conditions, including the requirement to maintain an amount of restricted cash and to satisfy certain financial and other covenants.
+As of December 31, 2020, we are in compliance with these conditions and covenants.
 Our credit and guarantee agreements also contain various restrictions and limitations that may impact us.
 These restrictions and limitations relate to incurrence of indebtedness, contingent obligations, negative pledges, liens, mergers and acquisitions, change of control, asset sales, dividends and distributions, redemption or repurchase of equity interests, certain debt payments and modifications of loans and investments.
 The agreements also stipulate a floating charge on our assets to secure fulfillment of our obligations to FIBI and HSBC as well as other pledges, including a fixed pledge, on certain assets and property.